-The member-states' governments are represented in the Council of Ministers, which plays the role of chamber of states and shares legislative power with the European Parliament.
-This means that the EU cannot exercise the legislative power without the consent of the majority of member state governments.
+The member-states' governments are represented in the Council of Ministers, that plays the role of Chamber of states and shares with the European Parliament the legislative power.
+This means that the EU cannot exercise the legislative power without the consent of the majority of the member-states' governments.
 The representation of governments, instead of individuals, is seen with suspicion by democracy scholars.
-A Council composed of representatives of governments is mostly considered a breach of the principles of federalism.
+A Council composed of representatives of governments is mostly considered as a breach of the principles of federalism.

-However, on deeper consideration it is to be recognized that the states' independence is more pointedly assured by representatives who are members of government of the states rather than by representatives directly elected by the people, like the US Senate.
-If one chamber is based on the principle of direct election, the other should be based on a different principle, for example the representation of vested interests, which in monarchies are the chambers of aristocratic extraction and in federations are the chambers of states, the mission of which is to protect national interests.
-The role of higher chambers in bicameral systems is to mitigate the temporary emotions that occasionally dominate popular assemblies.
-In federations, the members of higher chambers are not selected from within a class, but from within the states, which are democratic institutions.
-Moreover, federal systems allow the balance of undesirable predominance of the interests of the most populated and developed states through a higher representation of the less populated and/or less developed parts of the union.
+However, on deeper consideration it is to be recognised that the states' independence is more pointedly assured by representatives who are members of government of the states rather than by representatives directly elected by the people, like the US Senate.
+If one chamber is based on the principle of direct election, the other should be based on a different principle, for example the representation of vested interests, which in monarchies are the Chambers of aristocratic extraction and in Federations are the Chambers of states, whose mission is to protect national interests.
+The role of Higher Chambers in bicameral systems is to mitigate the temporary emotions that occasionally dominate popular assemblies.
+In Federations, the members of Higher Chambers are not selected from within a class, but from within the states, that are democratic institutions.
+Moreover, federal systems allow to balance the undesirable predominance of the interests of the most populated and developed states through a higher representation of the less populated and/or less developed parts of the Union.

-What is, according to mainstream opinion, the principle of democratic representation of states in international organizations?
+What is, according to the mainstream opinion, the principle of democratic representation of states in international organisations?
 The principle of equal sovereignty of states.
 It brings together 193 member states of the UN General Assembly.
-Yet, owing to the inequality of states' size, China is not equal to San Marino.
-Likewise, in the EU, Germany is not equal to Malta.
-Any attempt to consider these states equal contradicts the democratic principles.
+And yet, owing to the inequality of states' size, China is not equal to San Marino.
+Likewise in the EU Germany is not equal to Malta.
+Any attempt to consider these states as equal contradicts the democratic principles.
 The institutional evolution of the EU shows several attempts to overcome the principle of the equality of states.
 The voting system adopted by the Lisbon Treaty (art.
-16) for the Council is an attempt to shape a new form of majority-the so-called qualified majority-i.e. 55% of the states representing 65% of the population of the Union.
-However, this system over-represents more populated countries.
+16) for the Council is an attempt to shape a new form of majority - the so-called qualified majority - , i.e. 55% of the states representing 65% of the population of the Union.
+But this system over-represents more populated countries.
 The most coherent application of the democratic principle of the weighted voting within the Council seems to be that proposed in Romano Prodi's 'Penelope Project' (Tognon 2003), the double simple majority, i.e. the majority of states representing the majority of the population.

 Therefore, the decision-making process should be the result of the will of both the majority of the representatives of the citizens and the states' governments.
-The weighted representation in the chamber of states is more suitable than the equal for counterbalancing disparities in those federations, or quasi-federations, like the European, where large differences in size exist among member states.
+The weighted representation in the Chamber of states is more suitable than the equal for counterbalancing disparities in those Federations, or quasi-federations, like the European, where large differences in size exist among their member states.